EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Conclusion

 \section{Conclusion}

-We introduced H-AIM, a Hierarchical Autonomous Intelligent Multi-robot planning framework that addresses long-horizon task planning for heterogeneous robot teams.
-By orchestrating LLMs, PDDL-based symbolic planning, and Behavior Trees through a novel three-stage architecture, H-AIM achieves significant improvements in task success rates and collaborative robustness over existing methods, while supporting dynamic team coordination via a shared blackboard mechanism.
-Evaluated on our MACE-THOR benchmark, H-AIM elevates the task success rate from 12\% to 55\% and the goal condition recall from 32\% to 72\% against the strongest baseline LaMMA-P, demonstrating a breakthrough in complex task planning.
+We introduced EmboTeam, an embodied multi-robot planning framework that addresses long-horizon task planning for heterogeneous robot teams.
+By orchestrating LLMs, PDDL-based symbolic planning, and Behavior Trees through a novel three-stage architecture, EmboTeam achieves significant improvements in task success rates and collaborative robustness over existing methods, while supporting dynamic team coordination via a shared blackboard mechanism.
+Evaluated on our MACE-THOR benchmark, EmboTeam elevates the task success rate from 12\% to 55\% and the goal condition recall from 32\% to 72\% against the primary comparative baseline LaMMA-P, demonstrating a breakthrough in complex task planning.
 The deep integration of semantic reasoning, formal planning, and reactive control enables robust execution under environmental dynamics.
-While H-AIM shows promising results, it assumes fully observable environments and is validated in simulation.
-Future work will focus on integrating Visual Language Models for partial observability and developing adaptive re-planning mechanisms for dynamic real-world scenarios. {
+EmboTeam effectively resolves the complex coordination logic required for long-horizon multi-robot tasks.
+Conceptually, EmboTeam acts as the high-level cognitive planner within a broader hierarchical embodied architecture.
+While the current evaluation isolates the planning capabilities by operating on abstracted environmental states, this decoupled design naturally sets the stage for future physical deployment.
+Future work will seamlessly pair EmboTeam with low-level, end-to-end Vision-Language-Action (VLA) models for robust execution, bridging the gap between high-level symbolic reasoning and raw egocentric visual control in partially observable real-world scenarios.